It’s not for me, it’s only for certain types of schools

 The main part of the application includes:

-All of these have to be completed by Wednesday 28th September 2016.
+All of these have to be completed by midnight on Monday 25th September 2017.

 We have a helpline which will open to all schools in September and can be contacted on Freephone 0800 917 1297 where all your queries around the on-line system can be answered.